Skip to content

 Breaking the rules

-The penalty for driving a high powered vehicle includes paying an expiation fine and you will incur demerit points.
+The penalties for driving a high-powered vehicle includes an expiation fine and demerit points.